dhellfeld/TeXplates/README.md

 * Poster
 * Presentation

 Also included are LaTeX engines for TeXShop that I use to make the LaTeX compilation a little cleaner.
+These are placed in ~/Library/TeXShop/Engines/